On endomorphisms of the direct product of two free groups: Periodic points

-so $\varphi^k$ is a type III endomorphism and So, we know that $\Fix(\varphi^k)$ is finitely generated for every $k\in \N$.
-We will now show that there is a bound $P_\varphi$ for the periods of periodic points of $\varphi$, which is not obvious since $F_n\times F_m$ does not satisfy the ascending chain condition.
-To do that, we will show that the period of $(u^a,w)$ is the same as the period of $w$ through $\phi$, $\pi_w$, which is bounded.
+so if $\varphi^k$ is a type III endomorphism, then So, we know that $\Fix(\varphi^k)$ is finitely generated for every $k\in \N$.
+We will now show that there is a bound for the periods of periodic points of $\varphi$.
+To do that, we will show that the period of $(u^a,w)$ is the same as the period of $w$ through $\phi$, $\pi_w$, which is bounded by $P_m$.
 This suffices to prove that $\Per(\varphi)$ is finitely generated since, in this case which is a finite union of finitely generated groups.

 We have that

 By (\ref{orbitt3}) putting we have that

 Now, for $w\in S$, reordering the summands, we have that